DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

    ROUTE(1)     // appears as "Route 1" in Engine Driver
-     THROW(1)   // Throw turnout onto coal yard siding CLOSE(7)   // close turnout for engine shed ENDTASK    // thats all folks!
+     THROW(1)   // Throw turnout onto coal yard siding CLOSE(7)   // close turnout for engine shed
+     DONE    // thats all folks!

 of course, you may want to add signals, and time delays